SVijayB/JavaSpace/README.md

 • <a href="https://github.com/SVijayB/JavaSpace/blob/master/Miscellaneous/TwoPointersAlgo.java">TwoPointersAlgo.java</a>          | Searches for pairs in a sorted array.
 • <a href="https://github.com/SVijayB/JavaSpace/blob/master/Miscellaneous/matrix.java">matrix.java</a>                   | Finding the sum of two matrices.
 • <a href="https://github.com/SVijayB/JavaSpace/blob/master/Miscellaneous/Pizza.java">Pizza.java</a>                    | GUI calculator to bill products.
-• <a href="https://github.com/SVijayB/JavaSpace/blob/master/Miscellaneous/FizzBuzz.java">FizzBuzz.java</a>                    | The FizzBuzz problem is a classic test given in coding interviews.
 </pre>

 ---